 WSAV Anchor and Noted Media Personality, Kim Gusby with J’miah Nabawi.

-Gankogui (Double Bell/Gong), Axatse (gourd rattles), hand drums and various hand-held percussion instruments, whistles, hand-clapping patterns with dance and creative movement are joined with song, the Mmoguo that prompts the spontaneous creation of a “storytelling ensemble” from the audience with everyone joining in as the stories are told, sung, danced to and drummed during the telling of the tale.
+At live presentations, students, teachers and general public audiences are invited to join Mr. Nabawi to play the Gankogui (Double Bell/Gong), Axatse (gourd rattles), hand drums and various hand-held percussion instruments, and hand-clapping patterns as some may dance freely with creative movement while the mmoguo or song prompts the spontaneous creation of a “storytelling ensemble” from the audience with everyone joining in as a story is told, sung, danced to and drummed during the telling of the tale.

 “Storytelling and its accompanying songs represent a family tree—with roots, stems, branches and leaves.
 Ananse stories without their corresponding mmoguo are like a dead tree.” ~ Dr. Kwasi Aduonum, renowned Ghanaian Ethnomusicologist

 “Mmoguo is that rhythmic, musical element during storytelling that moves both the teller and the audience into a communal happening of musical dramatic arts with a collective, creative expression of hand-clapping, song and dance.” ~ J’miah Nabawi

 (See the “Cultural Enrichment” section in “Why Spiders Hide in Corners” by J’miah Nabawi.
 Now available on Amazon in French, Spanish, German and Mandarin Chinese)

 OTHER RELATED PROGRAMS